barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 A simple guide, taking a look at how we can enhance the quality of the alert notifications we recieve from Alertmanager in our Slack channels.
 The changes we run through allow us to enrich the quality of the information in our alerts, allowing us to make better decisions up-front when responding to an event.

 Alertmanager is the go-to method of alert handling, routing and delivery for Prometheus.
 It's a fantastic yet simple tool that allows us to customise how we handle the alerting aspects of our monitoring systems.
-The process of installing and configuring alertmanager is already well [documented](https://www.robustperception.io/using-slack-with-the-alertmanager/).
+The process of installing and configuring Alertmanager is already well [documented](https://www.robustperception.io/using-slack-with-the-alertmanager/).

-Based on the same powerful PromQL that prometheus uses, it's easy to see why it's a popular choice.
+Based on the same powerful PromQL that Prometheus uses, it's easy to see why it's a popular choice.
 This article hopes to offer a simple guide to getting more value out of Alertmanager when used to drive notifications, in our case into Slack.

 # But Why?
-By design, the default alertmanager template for Slack is deliberatley brief.
+By design, the default Alertmanager template for Slack is deliberatley brief.
 This has been done on the expectation that it serves as a notification with just enough details for the engineer to then investigate.
 Though I understand the thinking, having additional context to an alert and making them more usable can help recievers assess the alert and make better decisions, faster.

 Lets dig deeper...